wgbowley/CoilGun/readme.md

 ## Notes
-- Velocity gain per stage **decreases over time**, as shown below.
+- **Velocity gain per stage decreases over stages**, as shown below.
 This happens because kinetic energy increases with the square of velocity (E ∝ v²), so each additional stage must deliver more energy to achieve the same increase in speed.
+Additionally, as the object moves faster, it spends less time in each stage, reducing the time available to apply force - further limiting velocity gain.

   <img src="images/20-stages-graph.png" alt="Velocity vs Stage" height="400"/>

-  *Velocity vs. stage graph for a 20-stage coilgun powered by a 40 A supply, showing diminishing returns in velocity gain per stage.*
+  *Velocity vs. stage graph for a 20-stage coilgun powered by a 40 A supply, showing diminishing returns in velocity gain per stage. [`/simplified_sim`](./simplified_sim/)*

 - Original PCB files were lost — a **new PCB design** is required to rebuild the system